nithyaah16/dictionary_app/README.md

 ## What does the app do?

-This is a simple dictionary app which gets a word from the user and gives back the definition
+This is a simple dictionary app which gets a word from the user and gives back the definition.

 If the word has a typo or if the word does not exist instead of showing error, the dictionary tries to guess the word by getting close matches of the word entered.